Pradeeprajans/Time-Series-Data-Visualization-and-Analysis-Techniques/README.md

 - Basic understanding of data visualization

 ## Project Files
-- `time_series_analysis.ipynb` – Jupyter Notebook containing the full analysis
+- `The Notebook.py` – Jupyter Notebook containing the full analysis
 - `dataset.csv` – Dataset used for the project
 - `README.md` – Project documentation